 He was born in Atlanta, in a neighbourhood called Sweet Auburn.
 When we went, we could see that it’s become a very rough neighbourhood and walking into it was, frankly, a bit scary.
 Martin was born and raised in Atlanta, and he was highly educated, attending many universities.
 He became a pastor and was sent to Alabama and it was there that he started giving speeches in his masses.
 He was inspired by Gandhi and visited India, where he decided that he would dedicate his life to ensure that all people of colour would have the same rights, without distinction.
 And he would do so, without using violence.

 In Sweet Auburn we learned about his life, his work and his legacy in the centre that carries his name.
-If I am to be frank, I expected more from the centre in itself, as well as of all of Atlanta.
+If I am to be frank, I expected more from the centre, as well as of all of Atlanta.
 A city with so much history and, in a way, so big, so empty.
 It’s not that I did not like it, it simply seemed normal that The Walking Dead is shot there.
 I still remember finding out that it was the day of the marathon when we got there and how there were at most 20 people in the street.

 And with this, I finish the story of our first stop in our road trip through the Southern States.